worlddemocrats/federation/CONSTITUTION.md

 We, the Federation of World Democrats, standing at the frontier of a rapidly evolving global landscape, pledge to establish a democratic world government.
 This pledge embodies our unwavering commitment to a future where existential risks are managed effectively, and the fruits of technological progress are harnessed for the common good of all.

-In an era marked by rapid technological development and profound societal transformation, we champion an era of innovation that uplifts economies, enriches cultures, and empowers individuals and communities worldwide.
+At a time of rapid technological development and profound societal transformation, we champion an era of innovation that uplifts economies, enriches cultures, and empowers individuals and communities worldwide.
 We envision a world where technology serves as a tool for inclusive growth, enabling equitable access to resources and opportunities.

 Drawn together by our shared commitment to global unity, we aspire to navigate these monumental changes hand-in-hand.
 We strive to build a platform that champions open dialogue, encourages consensus, and celebrates the diversity and pluralism of our community.
 With resolve, we pledge to be the voice of the voiceless, advocating tirelessly for justice, equality, and dignity for every individual.